Media in Denver: Radio

 Denver is a principal city of the Denver-Boulder radio market.
 In its Fall 2013 ranking of radio markets by population, Arbitron ranked the Denver-Boulder market 19th in the United States.
 The market includes seven counties in north-central Colorado: Adams, Arapahoe, Boulder, Broomfield, Denver, Douglas, and Jefferson.

-The following is a list of radio stations which broadcast from and/or are licensed to Denver:
+The following is a list of radio stations which broadcast from or are licensed to Denver:

 AM

 FM

 Local listeners can also receive the signal of radio stations broadcasting from nearby communities including Aurora, Centennial, Colorado Springs, Greenwood Village, Longmont, and Loveland.

 Television

-The Denver television market includes most of Colorado, much of the eastern half of Wyoming, and most of the Nebraska Panhandle.
-In its Fall 2013 ranking of television markets by population, Arbitron ranked the Denver market 17th in the United States.
+The Denver television market includes the northern half of Colorado, and portions of eastern Wyoming and the Nebraska Panhandle.
+In its Fall 2023 ranking of television markets by population, Arbitron ranked the Denver market 17th in the United States.

-The following is a list of television stations that broadcast from and/or are licensed to Denver, with network owned-and-operated stations highlighted in bold:
+The following is a list of television stations that broadcast from or are licensed to Denver, with network owned-and-operated stations highlighted in bold:

 In addition, local viewers can receive the signal of television stations broadcasting from nearby communities including Fort Collins and Greeley.